 A quick scan and examination later, and the vet was satisfied that Nancy had delivered all her puppies.

-Trust Nancy to choose Easter Monday to give birth which meant that we had to pay double time for the examination (remember what I said on the previous blog about how much this could potentially cost you), but we were so relieved that she'd delivered all her puppies safely and that she seemed so unfazed by the experience that we'd have paid any amount.
+Trust Nancy to choose a Bank Holiday to give birth which meant that we had to pay double time for the examination (I mentioned in this blog about how much the whole process could potentially cost you), but we were so relieved that she'd delivered all her puppies safely and that she seemed so unfazed by the experience that we'd have paid any amount.

 I'd have to say that the first few days and nights were pretty full on.
 All the information I'd read about leaving the bitch with her babies in a quiet place, without distractions, definitely didn't apply to our dog.
 Nancy really wasn't keen on staying in the whelping box as she couldn't see us when she was in there.
 Poor thing was really torn between being a good mum and being with her people.